-Camping with kids at Mungo National Park, New South Wales
+Camping at Mungo National Park, New South Wales.

 Mungo National Park is one of Australia’s wonders: a window into our ancient past.
 To me the region felt sacred and visiting it was a truly Australian experience that I’ll always remember.
 Mungo is incredibly important to the culture of the Paakantji, Ngyiampaa and Mutthi Mutthi people, and they preserve it today in conjunction with NSW National Parks.

 About Mungo National Park